Voljega/ExoDOSConverter/README.md

 # ExoDOSConverter

-a custom converter of the ExoDOS collection v4 to several emulation station based distribution format :
+a custom converter of the ExoDOS collection v4 to several EmulationStation and/or Linux based distributions format :
  - Recalbox
  - Batocera
- - Retropie (partial)
+ - Retropie
  - OpenDingux (partial)
  - MiSTer (in the future)